See over 100 hookup diagrams :

 3. Make sure you have a dark background.

 4. Hold the remote in one hand in front of the camera, pointing it at the camera as if you were going to send a signal towards the camera lens.
-You should be able to see the remote on the digital camera's LCD display.
+You should be able to see the remote on the digital camera's display.

 Testing a IR remote control using a digital camera